Meet the Dedicated Adjunct Faculty

 B.S., Wingate University; M.Div., Southeastern Baptist Theological Seminary; D.Min., Southern Baptist Theological Seminary

-William Coleman has pastored three churches over the past twenty-one years.
-He is currently the pastor of a church plant in Roanoke, VA.
-He joined Luther Rice College & Seminary as an adjunct online professor in 2013.
-His bachelor’s degree is in Business Management, master’s degree in Divinity, and his doctorate is in Expository Preaching.
+William Coleman has been a pastor for over 20 years.
+He is currently pastoring a church plant in Kannapolis, NC.
+He joined Luther Rice College & Seminary as an adjunct professor in 2013.
+He holds a B.S. degree in Business Management, Master’s degree in Divinity, and Doctorate degree in Expository Preaching.

-Coleman is married to his wife Tiffany.
-They reside in Roanoke, Virginia.
-They have two children, Austin and Alaina.
-He loves teaching, preaching, being a local pastor, and missions (both at home and abroad).
-Coleman typically takes two international mission trips a year to countries such as Brazil, Vietnam, China, Moldova, India, Honduras, and Nicaragua.
+Coleman and his wife, Tiffany, reside in Kannapolis, NC.
+They have 2 children in college, Austin and Alaina.
+He loves teaching, preaching, being a local pastor, and missions (at home and around the world).
+Coleman typically takes two international mission trips a year to countries such as Brazil, Vietnam, China, Moldova, Honduras, Nicaragua, and India.

 B.S., University of North Georgia; M.S., Georgia State University